brahmantiodiaz/brahmantiodiaz/README.md

 # Hello!

 My name is Aulia Brahmantio Diaz.
 Learning a new thing is some kind of hobby to me.
-I code mainly on JavaScript and have experienced on it.
 More information about me please visit my [LinkedIn](https://www.linkedin.com/in/auliabrahmantiodiaz/)

 ## Get in Touch
 I'm always open for work/project oppurtinity, feel free to reach me out via :